How to install Allwood Flooring

 Acceptable vapor retarder is a vapor resistant material, membrane or covering with a perm .7 to 10.
 Install a vapor retarder over wood subfloors prior to installing nail/staple down solid flooring.
 Overlap seams a minimum of 4 inches.
 Some examples of acceptable vapor retarders over wood subfloors include: An asphalt laminated paper, Asphalt-saturated kraft paper or #15 or #30 felt paper.
 See NWFA Installation Guideline for more details.
 Do not use an impermeable vapor retarder material with a perm rating of .7 or less, as it may trap moisture on or in the wood subfloor.

 The NWFA recommends an “impermeable” vapor retarder with a perm rating of less than or equal to .15.
-Acceptable vapor retarders over concrete include.
-Allwood All-in-One Premium Floor Underlayment with a perm less than 0.1.
-A minimum 6 mil construction grade polyethylene film or other impermeable material with a perm of .15 or less.
+A minimum 6 mil construction grade polyethylene film or other impermeable material with a perm of .15 or less is recommended.
 See NWFA Installation Guidelines for other types of acceptable vapor retarders over concrete.

 This Allwood Installation Instruction Manual is created based on the National Wood Flooring Association (NWFA) Installation Guidelines (updated Sept, 2012).
 These guidelines by NWFA are regularly reviewed by a committee of industry experts, offering industry-accepted standards for hardwood flooring techniques.
 Follow NWFA Installation Guidelines if any of the instructions in this manual differ or conflict from the former.
 Contact your local distributor if you need a copy of the guidelines.